Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

 \begin{enumerate} {\alph{enumi}}

-\item Electron-capture supernovae can possibly produce a weak r~process, not a strong one, and they are probably not rare, if containing stars from the interval of 8 to 10~M$_\odot$ of the initial mass function. \item The neutrino-induced processes in He-shells of low-metallicity massive stars \citep{Epstein.Colgate.Haxton:1988,Banerjee.Haxton.Qian:2011,Banerjee.Qian.ea:2016} would also be frequent events at low metallicities, and not lead to a large scatter of e.g. [Eu/Fe].
-In addition, the related peaks would not be consistent with a strong r~process.
+\item Electron-capture supernovae can possibly produce a weak r-process, not a strong one.
+If their existence is not ruled out by recent investigations (see section~\ref{sec:observations-jjc-cs}) and they take place for stars in the interval of 8 to 10~M$_\odot$ of the initial mass function, they are probably not rare.
+This contradicts a large scatter in [Eu/Fe], but they could be candidates for ``limited-r'' observations. \item The neutrino-induced processes in He-shells of low-metallicity massive stars would be frequent events at low metallicities, and thus could not lead to a large scatter of e.g. [Eu/Fe].
+In addition, the related abundance peaks would not be consistent with a strong r-process.

-\item The regular neutrino-driven core-collapse SNe which produce Fe, but at most a weak r~process \citep[e.g.][for an extended set of references see section~\ref{sec:neutrino-winds-from}]{Wanajo.Janka.Mueller:2011,Martinez-Pinedo.Fischer.ea:2012,Roberts.Reddy.Shen:2012} are excluded as site of a strong r~process, because they do not produce the correct abundance pattern and would also be too frequent, not permitting a large scatter in [Eu/Fe] at low metallicities.
+\item The regular neutrino-driven core-collapse SNe produce Fe, but at most a weak r-process (for an extended set of references see section~\ref{sec:neutrino-winds-from}).
+They are excluded as site of a strong r-process, because they do not produce the correct abundance pattern and would also be too frequent, not permitting a large scatter in [Eu/Fe] at low metallicities.
+However, they could be candidates for ``limited-r'' observations.

-\item Quark deconfinement supernovae could be rare, if existent, but present predictions display not a full strong r~process up to the third peak.
+\item It is not known if quark deconfinement supernovae exist.
+While present model predictions do not yield a full strong r-process, the production of elements up to the actinides is possible, however, with the heaviest elements strongly reduced.